Quantitative Trading

 Advantages of Quantitative Trading

-The primary advantage of quantitative trading is the removal of emotion.
+The primary advantage of quantitative trading is the removal of emotion from the decision-making process.
 Fear and greed are the enemies of rational trading; computers feel neither.
 A quant system will execute a stop-loss without hesitation, whereas a human might hold onto a losing trade hoping it comes back.
-Another advantage is the ability to process information.
+This discipline is essential for long-term survival in the markets.
+Another advantage is the ability to process information at scale.
 A human can watch a few screens; a quant system can monitor thousands of securities simultaneously, calculating correlations and indicators in real-time.
 This breadth allows for greater diversification and the discovery of opportunities that are invisible to the naked eye.
+It also allows for much higher trading frequency, enabling strategies like market making and statistical arbitrage that rely on many small wins.
 Finally, quantitative trading allows for consistent, measurable performance analysis.
 Because the rules are explicit, traders can analyze exactly why a strategy worked or failed, leading to continuous improvement.
+The entire lifecycle—from hypothesis to backtest to execution—can be audited and refined with mathematical precision, providing a level of transparency and scalability that discretionary trading often lacks.

 Real-World Example: High-Frequency Trading (HFT)